 Modern Wiccans often present themselves and their beliefs as benign, stating that they don’t worship Satan or sacrifice animals.
 They claim to be seeking to harness the natural forces of the earth and use them for good.
 Alupoaicei disagrees.
 “Kids need to know the Bible specifically condemns the practice of witchcraft,” she says.
 “Wicca and the practice of magic or spells are not harmless fun.”
 (Biblical references to witchcraft can be found in Deuteronomy 18:10 and Galatians 5:19-21.)

 Engage in the conversation

-Christian parents may have a limited understanding concerning the world of witchcraft, but a growing familiarity among teenagers begs for parents to engage in the conversation.
-Russo says that some parents are uncomfortable addressing their teens’ questions because of their own fears and lack of information.
-Parents have a “no fly zone” where they don’t want their children to go when questioning their faith or discussing other religions.
+Christian parents may have a limited understanding concerning the world of witchcraft.
+But a growing familiarity among teenagers begs for parents to engage in the conversation.
+Russo says that some parents are uncomfortable addressing their teens’ questions.
+This may be because of their own fears and lack of information.
+Parents have a “no fly zone” where they don’t want their children to go.
+This is especially true when questioning their faith or discussing other religions.
 To avoid this communication barrier, Russo offers three suggestions:

 Listen, really listen

 Don’t be afraid of questions that need answers.
 Answer your teen’s questions without condemning her curiosity.
 When you don’t know the answer to a question, help her search for it.